yangshun/fate/docs/posts/introducing-fate.md

   </picture>
 </p>

-To be clear: These libraries are great at _fetching data_.
+To be clear: These libraries are _great at fetching data_.
 I know better patterns are available in most of these libraries, and advanced developers can avoid many of the downsides.
 Sync engines address these problems, but they're challenging to adopt and also come with trade-offs.

 Still, it's too easy to get something wrong.
 Codebases become brittle and hard to maintain.
-Looking ahead to a world where AI increasingly writes more of our code and gravitates towards simple, idiomatic APIs **_the problem is that these APIs exist at all_**.
+Looking ahead to a world where AI increasingly writes more of our code and gravitates towards simple, idiomatic APIs, **_the problem is that these APIs exist at all_**.

 ## Building _fate_

 I did not want to compromise on the key insights from Relay: a normalized cache, declarative data dependencies, and view co-location.
-I watched [Ricky Hanlon](https://x.com/rickyfm)'s [two](https://youtu.be/zyVRg2QR6LA?t=10908)-[part](https://youtu.be/p9OcztRyDl0?t=29075) React Conf talk about Async React and got excited to start building.
+At around the same time, I watched [Ricky Hanlon](https://x.com/rickyfm)'s [two](https://youtu.be/zyVRg2QR6LA?t=10908)-[part](https://youtu.be/p9OcztRyDl0?t=29075) React Conf talk about Async React and got excited to start building.

-When fetch-based APIs cache data based on _requests_, people think about _when_ to fetch data, and requests happen at _every level_ of the component tree, it leads to boilerplate, complexity, and inconsistency.
+When fetch-based APIs cache data based on _requests_, people think about _when_ to fetch data, and requests happen at _every level_ of the component tree.
+This leads to boilerplate, complexity, and inconsistency.
 Instead, _fate_ caches data by _objects_, shifts thinking to _what_ data is _required_, and _composes_ data requirements up to a single request at the root.

 A typical component tree in a React application using _fate_ might look like this: